How to buy African Gold (A1G) shares

 African Gold overview

-African Gold Limited acquires, explores for, evaluates, and exploits mineral resource projects in Africa.
-The company explores for gold deposits.
-It holds a 100% interest in the Agboville Gold Project comprising 1400 square kilometers of area located in Cote d'Ivoire, Abidjan.
-It also holds 9 permits for a total of 446 square kilometers in Mali.
-The company was incorporated in 2018 and is based in Subiaco, Australia.
+African Gold Limited engages in acquiring, exploring, evaluating, and exploiting mineral resource projects in Africa.
+The company explores for gold, nickel, cobalt, copper, lithium, tantalum, niobium, and beryllium deposits.
+It holds interests in various permits in Cote d'Ivoire and Mali.
+The company was incorporated in 2018 and is headquartered in Subiaco, Australia.

 Frequently asked questions